leo/args/README.md

 ## Usage

-Firstly, you need to install the package:
+Firstly, you need to install the package (you'll need at least node v6):

 ```bash
 npm install --save args